bluzelle/curium/docs/setup/deployaddl.md

     Remember that *every* node should have *at least* this minimum.
 Feel free to set it higher if you wish.

+    Also, add the following, if crud is enabled on the zone:

+        bluzelle_crud = true

 7.  *Optional - Validating Nodes Only*
     Create the key that will be used to label the validator on this node